 IELTS or the International English Language Testing System is the most popular English test for higher education and for entry into some countries.
 It is recognised in many countries as a standard for university courses.
 It is also used by countries like Australia, the UK and Canada to check the standard of the language of people who wish to live in those countries.

 Similar to the Cambridge exams it also tests a number of skills.
-Unlike the Cambridge exams there is only a single test for each skill and candidates are scored in a range from 0-9 on that test.
+Unlike the Cambridge exams there is only a single test for each skill and the score for candidates is from 0-9 on that test.
 All of the tests can take place the same day.

-There are two types of exams : General and Academic.
-The choice of exam depends on what candidates need.
+There are two types of exams : General and Academic and the choice of exam depends on what candidates need.

 Academic: This type of exam is most useful for candidates who wish to study in a university or for people who wish to be registered as a professional, for example as a doctor or nurse.
-Materials in this exam are more complex and academic.
+So materials in this exam tend to be more complex and academic.
 Academic writing can include evaluation of a graph or a description of a process , and a formal academic style essay.

 The IELTS scale